 scores_scratch, remaining_scores_scratch, *, nsteps, n_boxes):

-# initialize scratch memory on first step
+# initialize scratch reminiscence on first step

 @pl.when(pl.program_id(0) == 0)